Texas-bound Army Reserve unit holds pre-deployment event in Elkhorn

 “As soldiers, we just could not do our jobs, we could not be soldiers without the support of our families,” Newman said.

-The unit was first formed 78 years ago as the 561st has deployed three times previously in the 21st century: to Iraq in 2004 and 2009, and to Kuwait in 2018.
+The unit, which was first formed 78 years ago as the 561st, has deployed three times previously in the 21st century: to Iraq in 2004 and 2009, and to Kuwait in 2018.